40,000 people turn out to demand the release of Georgia’s imprisoned former president.

 “We will not disperse; our protest will be unwavering and peaceful, and we will not allow the dictatorship to precipitate a civil war.”

-Protesters then marched across downtown Tbilisi, pledging to blockade the Prime Minister’s office.
+Protesters then marched across downtown Tbilisi, threatening to blockade the prime minister’s office.

 Irakli, Prime Minister Melia stated, “Garibashvili will not be able to leave or enter his workplace.”